okta/okta-auth-java/README.md

 As noted in the above example, a user is ONLY considered authenticated if `AuthenticationResponse.getSessionToken()` is not null.
 This `sessionToken` can be exchanged via the [Okta Sessions API](https://developer.okta.com/docs/api/resources/authn.html#session-token) to start an SSO session, but that is beyond the scope of this library.

-**NOTE:** `UNKNOWN` is not an actual state in Okta's Authentication state model.
-The method `handleUnknown` is called when an unimplemented state is reached (this could happen if someone turned on MFA support for your Okta organization but was not previously implemented in your state handler).
-It also possible Okta has added a new state to the state model, and someone from your organization enabled this new state.
+**NOTE:** `UNKNOWN` is not an actual state in Okta's state model.
+The method handleUnknown is called when an unimplemented or unrecognized state is reached.
+This could happen if:

+- Your handler doesn't have an implementation for the state that was just returned
+- Your Okta organization configuration changed, and a new state is now possible (for example, an admin turned on multi-factor authentication)
+- Okta added something new to the state model entirely

 ## Configuration reference